loopwerk/loopwerk.io/content/articles/2026-03-02-announcing-bonsai.md

 ## Using Bonsai with Saga

 The timing of this release isn't a coincidence.
 [Saga 2.16.0](https://github.com/loopwerk/Saga/releases/tag/2.16.0) shipped today with a few new features, one of which is the `postProcess` hook.
-This lets you transform every HTML file after it's been written, which is exactly what you need for minification:
+This lets you transform every HTML file just before it's written to disk, which is exactly what you need for minification:

 ```swift
 try await Saga(input: "content", output: "deploy")